 As a university student, resident in a school boarding hostel, I was given a group of 12 to 15 adolescent boys to mentor.
 This involved spending time with them one-to-one, looking at goal setting, encouraging them to become involved in sports and cultural activities and, as the relationships developed, discussing their more personal matters.
 I was young, naïve and idealistic, but the housemaster to whom I was reporting, mentored me in turn, allowed me to make mistakes and to learn from them, all the while preparing me for the world of teaching.
 Thus the seeds of mentoring, the promotion of the concept of the spirit of mentoring, were sown during my childhood and adolescent years.
 Most important, I was given first-hand experience of how young people, once they feel connected, safe and secure in a school environment, have a much greater chance of reaching their potential than those who do not experience such feelings.

 Time and time again I was being taught how important this word relationship is during the journey through life.
 As staff assessments were introduced, another layer of mentoring was also introduced into the community.
-In one school the Peer Support Program broke down so many barriers between Seniors and Juniors and built genuine long-lasting friendships.
+In one school the Peer Support Program broke down so many barriers between senior and junior students and built genuine long-lasting friendships.
 I became an instant convert!

-During these years I began running Life Skills seminars and workshops and observed the positive impact these were having on young people?s lives, as fears were broken down, prejudices identified and challenged, teamwork encouraged and positive self-esteem was nurtured.
-Most important, we all came to appreciate how important a sense of humour in this journey of life is.
-Then we moved on to conflict resolution skills, key skills to have if meaningful relationships are to take place, and the 90?s came to an end.
+During these years I began running Life Skills seminars and workshops and observed the positive impact these were having on young people’s lives, as fears were broken down, prejudices identified and challenged, teamwork encouraged and positive self-esteem was nurtured.
+Most important, we all came to appreciate how important a sense of humor is in this journey of life.
+Then we moved on to conflict resolution skills, key skills to have if meaningful relationships are to take place, and the 90s came to an end.

 Youth Mentoring: South Africa to New Zealand